sensedeep/dynamodb-metrics/README.md

 ## Profiling Queries

-You can also profile queries and scans by setting the `queries` parameter to true and passing a `profile` property to the relevant DynamoDB query or scan command.
-You can set this to any identifying string to describe the query or scan.
-These metrics are created under the Profile dimension.
-Note: the Profile dimension is separate and is not listed in the `dimensions` property.
+You can also profile queries and scans by setting the `queries` constructor parameter to true and passing a `profile` property to the relevant DynamoDB query or scan command.
+You can set the profile value to any identifying string to describe the query or scan.

+These profile metrics are created under the Profile dimension.

+Note: the Profile dimension is separate and is not listed in the `dimensions` constructor parameter.

 For example: